 Benefits Screening – St. Vincent de Paul works with government-sponsored programs.
 They screen those seeking help from 15 supplemental government benefits programs like Medicaid, SNAP, TANF, WIC, etc. Once screened and approved, they can receive these government benefits. (more)

 The Salvation Army Metro Atlanta

 The Salvation Army church provides comprehensive charity services to the residents of Atlanta.
 These services range from transportation, emergency funding, healthcare, and housing.
-They help families and individuals experiencing financial crisis and therefore can’t meet their daily obligations.
-For more information about their programs, visit their offices at 469 Marietta Street Atlanta, GA 30313.
+They help families and individuals experiencing a financial crisis and, therefore, can’t meet their daily obligations.
+For more information about their programs, visit their offices at 469 Marietta Street, Atlanta, GA 30313.

 Salvation Army Project Share

-Through their Project SHARE initiative, they’ve so far managed to provide beneficiaries with emergency financial assistance to cater for rent payments, utility bills and even medical prescriptions.
-Below are some of the steps you should follow when applying for aid:
+Their Project SHARE initiative has so far managed to provide beneficiaries with emergency financial assistance to cater to rent payments, utility bills, and even medical prescriptions.
+Below are some of the steps you should follow when applying for church aid:

 - First, make an appointment with the church by calling 404-486-2900.

 - Provide proof of address and identity is needed for verification of your ID and financial situation.